This biannual course is taught on years 2014-2015, 2016-2017, ...

 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

-(B) Through the presentation of ethnoarchaeology, an experimental approach built on the Binfordian concept of Middle-Range Theory, this module illustrates how this research strategy can constitute a relevant approach to relationships between material culture and human socio-cultural behaviors.
+(B) The module treating ethnoarchaeology builts on from the Binfordian concept of Middle-Range Theory and illustrates how this research strategy can constitute a relevant approach to relationships between material culture and human socio-cultural behaviors.
 The module also focuses, echoing the first one, on underlining the crucial importance of a critical reflexivity in the evaluation and construction of archaeological interpretations.
-This last topic will be developed thanks to the work of Alain Testart among others.
-Finally, the module allows students to take interdisciplinary realities into consideration and to measure the complementarity between anthropology, ethnography and archaeology.
+The module allows students to take interdisciplinary realities into consideration and to measure the complementarity between anthropology, ethnography and archaeology.

 (A) Ex-cathedra introduction (2h) followed by interactive discussion sessions where student's interventions are supervised by the teacher.
 These sessions are to be prepared by the students on the basis of a weekly portfolio of journal articles and book chapters complemented with a questionnaire.

-(B) Alternation of ex-cathedra classes presenting the key theoretical concepts and case studies of the ethnoarchaeological approach and discussion sessions inviting the students to critically address the main themes presented.
+(B) Ex-cathedra introduction (2h) presenting the key theoretical concepts and case studies of the ethnoarchaeological approach and discussion sessions by invited speakers who urge students to critically address the main themes presented.

 Mainly continuous evaluation (participation in discussion sessions); a final paper is also due at the end of the classes; no exam.